hasbro17/enhancements/enhancements/etcd/automated-backups.md

 #### Multiple Backup Requests

-**TODO:** In the presence of multiple backup requests `EtcdBackupRequest`, specify how we want to update all but the newest backup request as aborted/won't update.
+**TODO:** In the presence of multiple backup requests `EtcdBackup`, specify how we want to update all but the newest backup request as aborted/won't update.

 #### Backup schedule